uristdwarf/wpfx/README.md

 - [ ] Add metadata generation
 - [ ] Figure out a way to manage multiple wine versions for games while still being portable (GNU stow?)

+### Installation objectives (metadata generation)

+Extract icons from executable(s):

+1. Extract icon from executable pointed by configuration file
+2. Check for .ico files.
+3. Extract icons from all executables in the working directory

+Prefer icons in that order.
+All other icons are to be put in `.wpfx/icons/alternatives`

+Create a .desktop file and put it in `~/.local/share/applications/`